Home > HVAC > Mini Split Installation: What You Need to Know

 A single total price on a quote can hide a lot.
 For true transparency, always ask for a line-item breakdown of all costs.
 This detailed list should clearly separate the price of the equipment (the indoor and outdoor units) from the installation labor, which together make up the bulk of the cost.
 It should also specify the costs for materials like line sets, wiring, and mounting brackets, as well as any fees for permits or necessary electrical upgrades.
 This level of detail makes it easier to compare different quotes fairly and ensures there are no surprise charges later on.
 It’s a sign of an honest contractor who is confident in their pricing, something you can start to gauge even in an initial Virtual Tele-Tech appointment.

-Breaking Down the Cost of Mini Split Installation
+What’s the Real Cost of a Mini Split Installation?

 When you start looking into mini split systems, one of the first questions you’ll have is, “How much is this going to cost?”
 The truth is, there isn’t a single price tag.
 The final cost for a professional mini split installation can vary quite a bit, often landing somewhere between $3,000 and $8,000.
 This range depends on several key factors, including the size of your space, the type of system you choose, and how complex the installation will be.